The Difference Between Hire Purchase and Leasing

 Operating Leases work like a rental agreement.
-The asset will not become yours, but you will pay a monthly rental charge to use it.
+The piece of equipment will not become yours, but you will pay a monthly rental charge to use it.
 This can have some advantages when it comes to company accounting, as you will never need to make a capital expenditure on the asset.

 Maintenance, repairs and registration can be the responsibility of the leasing company.
-Operating Leases can be ideal for technical equipment with a limited life that you do not wish to own outright.
-Some types of medical and scientific instruments, which may quite quickly become obsolete, may be suitable for an Operating Lease, as it can allow them to be easily replaced.
+Operating leases can be ideal for technical equipment with a limited life that you do not wish to own outright.
+Some types of medical and scientific instruments, which may quickly date, may be suitable for an operating lease, as it means you can upgrade and replace them much more easily.

-Getting the right type of Asset Finance for your needs is essential.
+Getting the right type of finance for your needs is essential.

-At Rangewell, our team includes Asset Finance experts.
+At Rangewell, our team includes experts in this type of funding.
 They can help you find the most appropriate kind of finance arrangement, the lenders who work in your sector, and the most competitive deals.